 You’ll want to download a few apps before you get to China

 You’ll want a VPN (Verified Personal Network), Trip, Pleco and WeChat (or WhatsApp).
 The “before you get there” part is especially important if you have an Android device, which means the Play Store.
 Internet is restricted in China, blocking Facebook, Instagram, Snapchat and most importantly, anything Google (basically everything fun).
-This includes anything you use that requires Facebook to authenticate your log in.
+This includes anything you use that requires Facebook to authenticate your login.

 (this screenshot cracks me up every time – and is not true)

-Apps to download before heading to China
+Must-use apps to download before heading to China

 A VPN will get you around all of the restrictions and allow you to use your device like normal and protect your data.
 I used ExpressVPN and was quite happy.
 You can use the same account for both a phone and computer, which meant for one price, I had access with both devices.
 Here’s more info on using a VPN while traveling.